EOxServer/eoxserver/documentation/users/instance.rst

 but also the ``wsgi.py`` and ``manage.py`` to a lesser degree.

 EOxServer uses the ``settings.py`` file to configure some of its internal functions.
-Please see the section `XXX`_ for the available sections and their effect.
+Please see the next section for the available sections and their effect.

 Please see the Django Documentation for a coverage of the configuration